 The base for the calculation of Self-employed sickness insurance contributions is the difference between the self-employment income (without taking into consideration the income from intellectual property rights - yse -yseil) and the Social Insurance Contribution for the Self Employed - taxable income ysetx_s.

-During 2018 - 2017 the contribution rate was 0.85%, while in 2018 it was eliminated.
+During 2013 - 2016 the contribution rate was 0.85%.

 Self-employed work accidents insurance contribution